ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_1.md

 - An updated consent form template with data sharing built-in
 - A data sharing protocol to support ethical data sharing
 - A guide for how to share data (and other such materials) using the OSF

+## Reflection

+Take a moment to reflect upon what you would most like to gain from the course above.
+If you are due to start a new research project soon, jot down the brief scope of your project as you might find this helpful in the next few sections.